Ayosalau/SampleSuperStore-Using-PowerBi-and-SQL/README.md

 6. Which Region is the Most Profitable?
 7. Which City has the Highest Number of Sales?

-## Skills and Concept Demonstrated
+## Skills and Concepts Demonstrated

 The following Power BI and SQL features/functions were incorporated:
-- Round,
+- Round
-- Group By,
+- Group By
-- Order By,
+- Order By
-- Filters,
+- Filters
 - Quick Measures

 ## Visualized Solution